 In psychology, resilience is a crucial factor in adapting to the challenges that life throws at us.

-Resilience is one of the miraculous gifts that stepping out of the comfort zone presents you.
+Resilience is one of the miraculous gifts that stepping out of the comfort zone presents you with.
 Start by doing one thing every day that scares you the most.

 6. Take Small Steps To Push The Boundary